Chapter 8 : Nanbread?

-“That is why,” Al declared solemnly, pointing at Malfoy.
+“That is why.”
+Al declared solemnly, pointing at Malfoy.
 Lucy was still sitting there looking like a deer caught in the headlights.
 I opened my mouth to speak, before noticing the three cups of coffee and half eaten plates of muffin sitting on the kitchen table, two of which had my traitorous cousins sitting in front of them, and the other – No. Was that - Was Malfoy - Where they feeding him muffin!?

-“I forgot to pack kitchen utensils,” Malfoy explained, ruffling the back of his hair.
+“I forgot to pack kitchen utensils.”
+Malfoy explained, ruffling the back of his hair.
 Stop doing that!
-I wanted to yell, but I refrained, “So Al invited me over for breakfast.
-Thanks again man,” He added, turning to face my cousin.
+I wanted to yell, but I refrained.
+“So Al invited me over for breakfast.
+Thanks again man.”
+He added, turning to face my cousin.
 Al grinned, but I was fuming.

-“There is a bakery just down the road,” I seethed, gesturing randomly out the window, “Was it really that hard to - ”
+“There is a bakery just down the road.”
+I seethed, gesturing randomly out the window.
+“Was it really that hard to - ”

-“I thought we made a deal, Weasley,” Malfoy cut in, raising his eyebrows.
+“I thought we made a deal, Weasley.”
+Malfoy cut in, raising his eyebrows.
 I fell silent, remembering the conversation we had held in this very kitchen a couple of nights ago.
 Screw him for being right.
 And screw me for shaking on that stupid deal.
 What had I been thinking?

 “Right.”
 I said, pulling a hand through my messy hair.
 I was suddenly aware of what I must look like right now, my hair knotted and frizzy, my eyes underlined by purple bags, my shirt – my shirt.
-Al’s words suddenly came back to me, and I abruptly became all too aware that I was currently garbed in nothing but a large shirt the colour of a phone booth that reached somewhere roughly underneath my bum.
+Al’s words suddenly came back to me, and I abruptly became all too aware that I was currently garbed in nothing but a large shirt the colour of a phone booth that reached somewhere roughly near the bottom of my bum.
 And I was standing in front of Malfoy.
 And not four days ago I had admitted to having feelings for him.
 And I was standing in front of Malfoy.

-I desperately wanted to be anywhere other than this kitchen, be it my room, work, or Southern Greece, and my poor mind was whirring into overdrive.
+I desperately wanted to be anywhere other than this kitchen, be it my room, work, or southern Greece, and my poor mind was whirring into overdrive.
 My thoughts were becoming dangerously incoherent.

-“Falafel!”
+“Nanbread!”
 I exclaimed abruptly, or something close to, before taking myself and my cup of coffee out of the kitchen with as much dignity as I could muster in a small red shirt which gave Malfoy a very easy view of my behind.

 I failed.
 My dignity failed.
 I wanted to sleep.